I don't trust the figures - how did you calculate them and which sources did you use?

 - I don't trust the figures - how did you calculate them and which sources did you use?

 For detailed methodology and references please have a look into the Generalized Feasibility Study.
 There you will find more comprehensive answers concerning the other questions too.

 - Is LCRT just an idea or already an available technology?

-LCRT is already more than a idea, but by far not an available product.
+LCRT is already more than a idea, but by far not a solution that is ready for implementation.
 After detailed research about feasible design parametres and cost estimation, it is roughly in the stage of a "proof of concept".
 First implementations are conceivable for the first half of the 2020s.

 - Are there any plans for the realization of concrete LCRT lines in real cities?

 The development of LCRT started with a feasibility study that did not refer to a specific city, but to usual urban framing conditions from a central european perspective.
 First drafts of possible LCRT lines are available for Brno, Linz, Salzburg and Vienna.

 - Why do you propose separation from car traffic, but level crossings for pedestrians?

 Cars often cause congestion on tram tracks, e.g. after entering the intersection without sufficient free space beyond it or in case of other cars, obstructing them unexpectedly.
 Pedestrians do not cause such delays, because they require much less space and can move more freely in order to leave the tracks.

 - How long will pedestrians have to wait at the level crossings?

 About 20-25 seconds for one train, in the worst case on a double-track line about one minute.